eleKit/v-arcade/README.md

 V-Arcade is a framework with serious games to support upper limbs rehabilitation for children.

-This framework has been developed with Unity 2017 and it compatible with Leap Motion V2, MacOs and Windows.
+This framework has been developed with Unity 2017 and it is compatible with Leap Motion V2, MacOs and Windows.

 The framework contains: